 Note: The H2 database is not included here because it is NOT intended for production use.
 Neither the performance nor security characteristics of the H2 database are appropriate for production systems.

-The following sites provide security information and updates for the application servers supported by dotCMS:
+The following site provides security information and updates for the application server supported by dotCMS: